 Step 1: Start with Better Candidate Data

-Response rates begin before you write a single message.
-The quality of your candidate list determines your ceiling.
-If you're sourcing from a database of 850M+ profiles with deep filtering - industry, company size, years of experience, specific technologies, career trajectory - your initial list is already pre-qualified.
+Response rates begin before a single message goes out.
+Quality of candidate list data determines the ceiling.
+Starting from a database of 850M+ profiles with deep filtering - industry, company size, years of experience, specific technologies, career trajectory - means your initial list is already pre-qualified.

-Most recruiters source from LinkedIn's member base, but LinkedIn profiles are self-reported and often outdated.
+LinkedIn profiles are self-reported and often outdated - a limitation that compounds when sourcing at scale.
 AI sourcing platforms aggregate data from multiple sources, cross-reference profiles, and maintain fresher records.
-When your candidate list starts with a 70% acceptance rate - meaning 70% of candidates presented are accepted into hiring pipelines - your outreach messages are landing in the right inboxes from the start.
+Pin’s 2026 user survey puts the candidate acceptance rate at 83% - meaning 83% of profiles recommended by Pin are accepted into hiring pipelines.
+Starting from a pre-qualified list like that, your outreach messages are landing in the right inboxes from the first touch.

 Step 2: Write Messages That Don’t Read Like Templates